-- Provide course offerings in accordance with the "Guidelines for Prioritizing Course Offerings in Situations Where Crafton Either Needs to Reduce or Increase Sections" as developed by the Enrollment Strategies Committee. - As funding changes occur, recommend modifications to the district assessment within the Resource Allocation Model to minimize its impact on the student-centered college budget.
-Evaluate and adjust the district assessment as part of the Resource Allocation Model to minimize impact on the student-centered college budget. - In an effort toTo maintain transparency, we will obtain input from all constituencies on budgetary directions through collegial consultation. - Budget reductions may be identified Prioritize budget expenses by serv by untilizing the following strategies in applying the above principles and guidelines: ice level as follows: - Identify potential reductions to campus overhead and contingencies. - Consider alternative funding sources to support any potential General Fund reductions. - Align instructional and student services budgets at state and district funded levels. - Review cost of services and evaluate essential service levels. - Vice Presidents and managers discuss with faculty and staff possible budget reductions. - Consider adjustments to class scheduling to consolidate into certain buildings to reduce utility costs.
+- Provide course offerings in accordance with the recommended prioritization of courses from the Enrollment Strategies Committee. - As funding changes occur, recommend modifications to the district assessment within the Resource Allocation Model to minimize its impact on the student-centered college budget.

+- To maintain transparency, obtain input from all constituencies on budgetary directions through collegial consultation. - Budget reductions may be identified by untilizing the following strategies in applying the above principles and guidelines: - Identify potential reductions to campus overhead and contingencies. - Consider alternative funding sources to support any potential General Fund reductions. - Align instructional and student services budgets at state and district funded levels. - Review cost of services and evaluate essential service levels. - Vice Presidents and managers discuss with faculty and staff possible budget reductions. - Consider adjustments to class scheduling to consolidate into certain buildings to reduce utility costs.

-• To assist with discussions, areas, divisions, and departments may utilize the following definitions to help determine budget priorities:
+To assist with discussions, areas, divisions, and departments may utilize the following definitions to help determine budget priorities:

-Service Level 1 Expenses - Highest Priority
+Level 1 Expenses - Highest Priority